 Banjar to Shimla by Bus

 From this point, you will have to wait by the road for another bus or shared cab that can drop you to Shimla.
-Good news is that bus frequency on this stretch is great so you will easily find one.
+The good news is that bus frequency on this stretch is great so you will easily find one.

 Fare of the Buses